bjmnbraun/icestick_fastio/README.md

 * Team Members: Benjamin Braun, Nate Chizgi

-### Goal of the project
+### Goal

-* Make more specific, offering streaming interface to FPGA

-To turn the icestick into a platform for writing visual programs.
-The icestick is a cheap and easy-to-obtain piece of hardware, and our goal is to lower the barrier of entry to programming small, but satisfying, programs on the device.
-Our hope is to allow those without a programming background to experiment creatively with the capabilities of a small FPGA.
+The goal of this project is to provide a good solution for streaming data on and off of the FPGA.

+While this has many applications, the simplest effect is to generate some graphical stream of images on the FPGA and display them on the computer screen.
+We will implement such a viewer as well.
+The idea would be that someone, possibly having little to no programming knowledge, could pick up an Icestick from the store, and using our streaming framework, program a simple piece of art rendered on the FPGA and displayed on their computer in real time.

 ### Deliverables

 A fast, bidirectional, streaming interface to the icestick FPGA.

-A simple platform for programming visual programs on the icestick, and multiple interesting visuals generated on the icestick but shown real-time on the computer screen.
+A simple viewer for programs on the icestick that shows the output on the computer screen.
+Multiple example visuals generated on the icestick but shown real-time on the computer screen.

 ### Challenges